Northern England

-Northern England, also known as the North of England, the North Country, or simply the North, is the northern area of England.
-It broadly corresponds to the former borders of Angle Northumbria, the Anglo-Scandinavian Kingdom of Jorvik, and the Celt Britonic Yr Hen Ogledd Kingdoms.

-The common governmental definition of the North is a grouping of three statistical regions: the North East, the North West, and Yorkshire and the Humber.
-These had a combined population of 14.9 million at the 2011 census, an area of 37331 km2 and 17 cities.
+Northern England, or the North of England, often referred to as simply The North, is the northern part of England and mainly corresponds to the historic counties of Cheshire, Cumberland, Durham, Lancashire, Northumberland, Westmorland and Yorkshire.
+Officially, it is a grouping of three statistical regions: the North East, the North West, and Yorkshire and the Humber, which had a combined population of 15.5 million at the 2021 census, an area of 37331 km2 and 17 cities.

-Northern England is culturally and economically distinct from both the Midlands and the South of England.
-The area's northern boundary is the border with Scotland, its western the border with Wales and the Irish Sea, and its eastern the North Sea; there are varying interpretations of where the southern border with the Midlands lies culturally; the Midlands is often also split by closeness to the North and the South.
+Northern England is culturally and economically distinct from both the Midlands and Southern England.
+The area's northern boundary is the border with Scotland, its western the Irish Sea and a short border with Wales, and its eastern the North Sea.
+Its southern border is often debated, and there has been controversy in defining what geographies or cultures precisely constitute the 'North of England' — if, indeed, it exists as a coherent entity at all.

+The region corresponds to the borders of the sub-Roman Brythonic Celtic territory of Yr Hen Ogledd (the Old North), as well as the medieval Anglian Kingdom of Northumbria.
 Many Industrial Revolution innovations began in Northern England, and its cities were the crucibles of many of the political changes that accompanied this social upheaval, from trade unionism to Manchester Liberalism.
-In the late 19th and early 20th centuries, the economy of the North was dominated by heavy industry such as weaving, shipbuilding, steel-making, and mining.
+In the late 19th and early 20th centuries, the economy of the North was dominated by heavy industry.
 Centuries of immigration, invasion, and labour have shaped Northern England's culture, and it has retained countless distinctive accents and dialects, music, arts, and cuisine.

-Industrial decline in the second half of the 20th century damaged the North, leading to greater deprivation than that of the South.
+Industrial decline in the second half of the 20th century damaged the North, leading to greater deprivation than in the South.
 Although urban renewal projects and the transition to a service economy have resulted in strong economic growth in parts of the North, the North–South divide remains in both the economy and culture of England.

 Definitions

-For government and statistical purposes, Northern England is defined as the area covered by the three statistical regions of England – North East England, North West England and Yorkshire and the Humber.
-This area consists of the ceremonial counties of Cheshire, Cumbria, County Durham, East Riding of Yorkshire, Greater Manchester, Lancashire, Merseyside, Northumberland, North Yorkshire, South Yorkshire, Tyne and Wear and West Yorkshire, plus the unitary authority areas of North Lincolnshire and North East Lincolnshire.
+For government and statistical purposes, Northern England is defined as the area covered by the three northernmost statistical regions of England: North East England, North West England and Yorkshire and the Humber.
+This area consists of the ceremonial counties of Cheshire, Cumbria, County Durham, East Riding of Yorkshire, Greater Manchester, Lancashire, Merseyside, Northumberland, North Yorkshire, South Yorkshire, Tyne and Wear and West Yorkshire, plus the unitary authority areas of North Lincolnshire and North East Lincolnshire within the ceremonial county Lincolnshire.

-Historic counties

-The historic counties ceased to be used for any administrative purpose in 1899 but remain important to some people, notably for county cricket.